Superintendent of Schools

 Within the coming months, all families will receive information regarding school assignments and transportation, and we will invite all to multiple family and student orientation events at each school.

-This proposed budget keeps all of our current programs in place.
-Because of our responsible budgeting, we are pleased that this budget allows us to add services for our students that do not raise the tax levy one penny.
+We are pleased that this budget allows us to add services for our students that do not raise the tax levy one penny.

 The District is taking a deeper dive into many areas, especially special needs tuition and transportation.
 The District has decided to create two autistic classrooms.
 The District is also proposing to purchase a handicapped accessible bus and hire a driver.
 This will save at least $30,000.